WTOP-FM: WTOP-FM

 In 2010, WTOP-FM's coverage of the record Washington-area snowfalls in early February earned it record ratings as the only local media outlet on the air and covering the storm live all day and night.
 During the week of the storms, which dropped two feet of snow in the area, WTOP had a 16.9% share of the area's radio audience, far exceeding its typical weekly average of around 10%.
 Consumer research company Arbitron estimated a total of 1.49 million people tuned in at some point during the week, 39% of the total local radio audience of 3.8 million.

 Bonneville announced the sale of WTOP-FM, WTLP, and WWWT-FM, as well as 14 other stations, to Hubbard Broadcasting on January 19, 2011.

 In 2011, WTOP-FM brought their traffic reporting in-house, ending their relationship with Metro Networks.
 This meant that Lisa Baden, the longtime "voice of D.C.-area traffic" and a Metro Networks employee, was forced to leave the station in what WTOP's Vice President of News and Programming Jim Farley said was strictly a business decision.
 Farley said WTOP tried to bring Baden and other Metro Networks employees to WTOP, but they have clauses in their contracts prohibiting them from working for competitors for one year.
 Baden said she was "devastated".
 Shortly after that, Baden joined rival radio station WMAL.

 In 2015, WTOP began airing weather reports and using meteorologists exclusively from WRC-TV all day long.
 The partnership ended in March 2023, as WRC underwent major changes, and just months after some longtime WTOP personalities accepted corporate buyouts from WTOP's parent company.
 The station then returned to using WJLA-TV meteorologists for their weather reports.

 On January 1, 2018, WTOP-FM switched from CBS to ABC for its top-of-the-hour newscasts, pausing a relationship with CBS that, as noted above, dated to the late 1920s.
 WTOP-FM rejoined CBS exactly two years later.
+In May 2026 with the shutdown of CBS Radio News WTOP-FM switched back to ABC.